 I knew if my fellow countrymen could gain a better understanding of the grass roots realities of policy in execution, somehow see examples of it for themselves, I was certain they would take a greater interest in—and seek to be more informed—about the policy decisions sending Americans into harm's way.

 SIOBHAN PRIOR: Editor

 Siobhan Prior is a native Californian, born and raised in Los Angeles.
 She is a third generational vet in the film industry, following in her father’s and grandfather footsteps.
 Her grandfather, Peck Prior Sr., began his career as a commercial producer, and ultimately finished his career as the President of Technicolor.
 Under the steady tutelage of her father, acclaimed film editor Peck Prior, Siobhan quickly gained the knowledge, training and creative tools necessary in the art of editing and visual story.

 Siobhan’s skill set is expansive, ranging from physical production, to managing dailies, to film-outs and digital outputs for theatrical release – her editorial sensibilities have been sculpted by the finest editors in Hollywood.
 Her career seamlessly spanned the 35mm to digital revolution, working in the VFX departments on films such as “Pleasantville”, “Disaster Movie”, and Sky Captain, World of Tomorrow”

-Using her background on "Act of Valor" (which used real Navy SEALs and accessed actual military assets), she joined her step-mom Meg Prior as an Editor and Post Producer on “Outside the Wire”, a documentary film about Meg’s civilian deployment to Afghanistan with the 101st Airborne Division of the U.S. Army.
+Applying her background with “Act of Valor” (involving real Navy SEALs and accessed actual military assets), she joined her step-mother Meg Prior as an Editor and Post Producer on “Outside the Wire”, a documentary film about Meg’s civilian deployment to Afghanistan with the 101st Airborne Division of the U.S. Army.